fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The `each_with_object` method iterates through each element of the array object, passing it to the `value` block parameter.
 The empty hash that was passed as an argument is passed to the `hash` block parameter.

-On `line 2`, the local block variable `hash` is initialised, and assigned to the empty hash object from the `hash` block parameter.
+On `line 2`, the local block variable `hash` is assigned to the empty hash object from the `hash` block parameter.
 We also initialise a local block variable `value`, and assign it to the array element object from the `value` parameter.
 The hash object referenced by the local variable `hash` then assigns key value pairs, where the keys are the first letter (string object) of each array element.

 This is achieved through the `String#[]` method call on each string object passed to the local block variable `value`, where the integer object `0` is passed as an argument, thus returning the first letter of the string object.